What Data Holly Collects

 Salary Calculation Methodology

-What Data Source Holly Uses for Salaries
+What Source Holly Uses for Salaries

 How Holly Calculates Annual Salary